mikekam1/preservica-nasa-api-test/TESTING_NOTES.md

 - Personal key has 1,000 req/hour limit
 - Code works with either key - just change the constant

-**Note**: This demonstrates real-world testing where you follow requirements (DEMO_KEY) but adapt when practical constraints arise.
-The switch is documented and reversible.

-**For Submission**: Project currently uses personal key but clearly documents DEMO_KEY was the starting point per requirements.

 ## Test Design Decisions